tgu/RosSwift/README.md

 The package include ``roscore``  that is a swift implementation of the ros master.
 The master advertises its presense with Bonjour on Apple devices and with Avahi on Linux devices.
 A client initialization of Ros will search for the master unless the url is specified with remapping ``ros = Ros(name: "phone", remappings: ["__master":"http://10.0.1.23:11311"])``  or with the environment variable ``ROS_MASTER_URI``

-For service discovery in iOS14 Client app, add NSBonjourServices to your Info.plist
+For service discovery in iOS Client app, add NSBonjourServices to your Info.plist

 ```
 <key>NSBonjourServices</key>